Advantages of Lead acid battery chemistry

 News article quote: AWS utility drive Nov.
 15, 2016 “Fire is not the biggest problem,” said Rogers.
 Firefighters are trained to deal with fires, but they need to know what they are dealing with.
 Li-ion batteries can release toxic acids and flammable vapours.
 Some of those vapours are consumed by the fire, but if they are not, they could ignite or be a problem for firefighters.
 The biggest problem is what happens “post-op,” that is after the fire is extinguished.
 Even if a battery is shut down it could reignite for up to 72 hours, Rogers said. -Lt.
 Paul Rogers Fire Department of New York’s hazardous materials operations division”

-Lithium ion battery summary
+Lithium ion battery or Lead acid battery?

-Lithium ion battery most certainly have better performance characteristics than lead acid.
+Lithium ion battery most certainly has better performance characteristics than lead acid.
 However, these advantages are severely reduced by the additional hardware associated with the safety and management requirements.
-The net result is that lead acid batteries have distinct advantages particularly when considering applications which are not restricted by weight or charge acceptance.
+The net result is that lead acid batteries have distinct advantages, particularly when considering applications which are not restricted by weight or charge acceptance.
 The lower initial cost of lead acid battery manufacturing plant cost; the low purchasing price and low amortization cost of lead acid combined with its low environmental impact and inherent safety, provide the following advantages:

 - Lower purchase price.
 The price is around one-quarter of a Li-ion equivalent.
 The lower operating costs to give a lower total cost of ownership in the majority of applications.